Postdoc in the group of Jeff Gore, MIT

 Scholarship of the IDK-NBT (Elitenetwork of Bavaria)

-My project focuses on the investigation of the chaperone Hsp90 with single molecule spectroscopy.
+My project was focused on the investigation of the chaperone Hsp90 with single molecule spectroscopy, especially single molecule three and four color FRET.
 Hsp90 is a very frequent chaperone which can maintain cellular integrity after heat shock.
 In addition, it has important functions in the unstressed cell like processing of proteins that are involved in signal transduction and cell proliferation.
 Since some of these proteins are involved in the formation of cancer Hsp90 became an important drug target.

-Investigations of Hsp90 done in bulk so far let assume that the mechanism this protein is quite complex.
+Investigations of Hsp90 done in bulk let assume that the mechanism this protein is quite complex.
 Since ensemble measurements result only in average values we observe Hsp90 on the single molecule level which allows to estimate distributions of values, rare events and the estimation of single rate constants even in complex systems.
-The main goal of my work is the investigation of the interaction of Hsp90 with different ligands.
-To detect interaction events we use the fluorescence resonance energy transfer between fluorophores that have been attached to Hsp90 and its ligand.
+The main goal of my work was the investigation of the interaction of Hsp90 with different ligands.
+To detect interaction events I used fluorescence resonance energy transfer between fluorophores that have been attached to Hsp90 and its ligand.
 Upon binding of the ligand an energy transfer between the two labels takes place which leads to a change in the energy of the emitted fluorescence light.
 Detecting this change one obtains the binding dynamics.
+Extending this technique to three and four dyes (single molecule three/four color FRET) the simultaneous interaction with different ligands at the same time can be studied.

 C. Ratzke, F. Berkemeier,T. Hugel: